Quick Answer

 You need operating proof, not just momentum.
 At minimum, verify observed behavior under real volume rather than relying on adoption narratives alone.
 If the story is strong but observed payout behavior is thin, readiness is not established.

-From this evidence set, you cannot credibly pick a specific country or vertical in advance.
+You cannot credibly pick a specific country or vertical in advance.
 Choose an initial lane where outcomes can be observed clearly under real usage, then expand based on measured results rather than narrative alone.

 Hybrid can be the safer choice when you want smart contract automation but still need controls outside the contract layer.
 It lets you adopt automation where behavior is verifiable without assuming the whole payout system is proven end to end.
 A blockchain-first approach is easier to justify after reliable behavior is observed, not inferred.